osmphp/framework/docs/03-creating-web-applications/01-request-response-loop.md

         }
     }

-For more information about Blade templates, read [Views And Components](02-views-and-components.md).
+For more information about Blade templates, read [Themes And Assets](02-themes-and-assets.md).

 ### JSON